tedneward/Research/content/reading/books/art-of-game-design.md

 15. Find a Partner

 Categories (from #14)
-* Technology Ideas: Cell-phone platform; Handheld game; PC; Integrated with SMS; Game console; …
+* Technology Ideas: Cell-phone platform; Handheld game; PC; Integrated with SMS; Game console; ...
-* Mechanics Ideas: Sims-like game; Interactive fiction game; The winner makes the most friends; Try to spread rumors about the other players; Try to help as many people as possible; Tetris-like game; …
+* Mechanics Ideas: Sims-like game; Interactive fiction game; The winner makes the most friends; Try to spread rumors about the other players; Try to help as many people as possible; Tetris-like game; ...
-* Story Ideas: High-school drama; College-themed; You play cupid; You're a TV star; Hospital theme; Music theme*you're a rock star, you're a dancer; ...
+* Story Ideas: High-school drama; College-themed; You play cupid; You're a TV star; Hospital theme; Music theme--you're a rock star, you're a dancer; ...
 * Aesthetic Ideas: Cel shaded; Anime style; All characters are animals; R&B music defines the game; Edgy rock/punk music defines the feel